Waste and Recycling

 Other Recycling Options

-- For additional information, visit the Anoka County Integrated Waste Management web page for comprehensive recycling information for bulky items and other hard to dispose of items.
+- For additional information, visit the Anoka County Recycling and Resource Solutions web page for comprehensive recycling information for bulky items and other hard to dispose of items.
 You can also find information about recycling reusable items, batteries and plastic bags.

 - Learn about getting rid of fluorescent bulbs or household hazardous waste like paint and chemicals at the Anoka County website.